viniciusarre/npuser-sample/README.md

 ?
 Pick an E2E testing solution: Cypress
 ?
 Where do you prefer placing config for Babel, ESLint, etc.?
 In dedicated config files ?
 Save this as a preset for future projects? (y/N)
 ```

+Next remove Vue icons and insert icon for my application
 ```
 ## get the npuser icon...
 cd npuser-sample-client/public